P4ti3nn3/ProjetPratique/README.md

 authentication (Windows).

 # Application Needs
-- Web app for grades withe :
+- Web app for grades with :
     - SSO
     - Redondant
     - Accessible from outside